 General Information about Allergies

-There are two kinds of hypersensitivity reaction.
+There are two kinds of hypersensitivity reactions.

 Flea Allergy Dermatitis